CCDirectLink/ccloader-installer/DEV_NOTES.md

 ## Building distributables

+**NOTE:** Most of this part is irrelevant now since building of release distributables is done on CI.

 ### Linux

 Always link dynamically. libcurl can be assumed to be installed on virtually all distros (or at least Linux Mint), same with Zlib (which is a dependency of libcurl), and lastly GTK will be installed on any system with GUI (why would you use CCLoader installer on a headless system?).
 Plus GTK is a copyleft-library, so I wouldn't risk statically linking it into a non-GPL program.